-This event is perfect for anyone, beginners to experienced who share a passion for exploring the cosmos, and it will be a once in a lifetime opportunity to observe the planets and the cosmos with the historic 60" Telescope in the company of these legendary space explorers and astronomers.
+This event is perfect for anyone, beginners to experienced who share a passion for exploring the cosmos, and it will be a very rare opportunity to observe the planets and the cosmos with the iconic and historic 60-inch Telescope in the company of these legendary space explorers and astronomers.

-As you climb the stairs into the observatory dome, you will pass by the original lockers that still bear the names of the astronomers that used one of the most productive and successful telescopes in astronomical history, the 60" Telescope.
-Designed by George Willis Ritchey the 60" heralded the innovations that all modern telescopes today are influenced by.
+As you climb the stairs into the observatory dome, you will pass by the original lockers that still bear the names of the astronomers that used one of the most productive and successful telescopes in astronomical history, the 60-inch Telescope.
+Designed by George Willis Ritchey the 60-inch heralded the innovations that all modern telescopes today are influenced by.
 It was built under the guidance of George Ellery Hale who received the 60-inch (1.5 m) mirror blank, cast by glass manufacturer Saint-Gobain in France in 1896 as a gift from William Hale, his father.
 Hale finally received funding from Carnegie eight years later to begin work on the telescope with mirror grinding and polishing by Ritchey with First Light occurring in 1908.
-The 60" Telescope has been in continuous use almost every clear night to this day since its inception, and was the world’s largest operational telescope until Hale went on to complete the Mt.
+The 60-inch Telescope has been in continuous use almost every clear night to this day since its inception, and was the world’s largest operational telescope until Hale went on to complete the Mt.
 Wilson 100-inch telescope in 1918.

 The 60-inch was used by a long list of iconic astronomers including George Ellery Hale, Edwin Hubble, Bade, and Shapely who joined the staff at Mt.
 Wilson in 1914.
 HIs study of the distribution of globular clusters in the Milky Way proved that our solar system did not lie in the center of our galaxy as was commonly believed, deducing that the Sun lies at a distance of 30,000 light years from the galactic center.
 Harlow Shapely's work with the 60-inch Telescope led to the first realistic estimate for the actual size of the Milky Way Galaxy, thus was a milestone in galactic astronomy.